SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

 This dialog is thrown by your SharePoint Framework Extension.
 Note that because you provided the **testMessage** property as part of the debug query parameters, it's included in the alert message.
 You can configure your extension instances based on the client component properties, which are passed for the instance also in runtime mode.

+> [!NOTE]
-> **Note:** If you have issues with debugging, double-check the URL query parameters used for the query.
+> If you have issues with debugging, double-check the URL query parameters used for the query.
 Some browsers encode the parameters and in some scenarios this affects the behavior.

 ## Next steps
 Congratulations, you've gotten your first SharePoint Framework Extension running!
 To continue building out your extension, see [Using page placeholders from Application Customizer (Hello World part 2)](./using-page-placeholder-with-extensions.md).
 You will use the same project and take advantage of specific content placeholders for modifying the UI of SharePoint.
 Notice that the ```gulp serve``` command is still running in your console window (or in Visual Studio Code if you are using the editor).
 You can continue to let it run while you go to the next article.